-This DIY Baby First Aid Kit Gift is simple to put together and SO useful for new and experienced moms!

-[Earlier]

 This DIY Baby First Aid Kit Gift is super easy to put together and I’m providing you with all of the free printable tags to make it fast and cute!
 I checked prices at Wal-mart and Target and these prices on Amazon are as good or BETTER.

-To access the tags for download, simply enter your email address below!
+To access the tags for download, sign up for my gift idea emails and access to my Gift Printables Library down below!
 This will also sign you up for The Gifty Girl Newsletter, where I share my latest posts, my newest gift printables and my best gifting tips and tricks!
 I promise to keep your email information (no spam!) and give you my best content.
 Don’t miss out!

 DIY Baby First Aid Kit Essentials

-Baby Vaporub When baby is super congested I like to rub some of this on their chest (or toes!) to help them unclog.
+Baby Vaporub When baby is super congested I like to rub some of this on their chest (or feet with socks!) to help them unclog.

-Baby Saline Drops-These saline drops are essential for the Nose Frieda Drops and actually help a lot just on their own when baby is congested.
+Saline Drops These saline drops are essential for the Nose Frieda Drops and actually help a lot just on their own when baby is congested.
 The drops loosen up the mucus.

 Next, you attach the labels, tape on the (laminated) medicine tracker, and using ribbon, tie the dry erase marker on the back of the drawers.
 Add the medicine and you are done!